EnterTheVoid-x86/croshimax/README.md

-pyOS
+Croshimax
 ====
-pyOS (prounounced "pious") is a python implemention of a psuedo unix-like operating system.
+Croshimax is a unix-like kernel source operating system made in python.

 Requirements
 -------------